Skip to main content

 • External tools such as Postman.

-Postman is a testing tool that allows you to send API requests and verify their behavior before implementing a final integration.
+Postman is a testing tool that allows you to send requests to the API and check how it works before integrating it into a final development.

 1. Download and install the Postman application.

-2. Select the appropriate method (GET, POST, PUT or DELETE).
+2. Select the corresponding method (GET, POST, PUT or DELETE).

 3. Enter the endpoint you want to use.